yarisvt/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 ## How to Contribute

+For internal Tyklings the recommended way to contribute is from a pull request branch in the [tyk-docs](https://github.com/TykTechnologies/tyk-docs) repository.

-We recommend contributing in the following way:
+For external contributions, we recommend contributing to Tyk in the following way:

-* Fork this repository
+- Fork this repository
-* Clone the forked repository on your machine
+- Clone the forked repository on your machine
-* Create a remote branch, e.g `git remote add upstream https://github.com/TykTechnologies/tyk-docs.git`
+- Create a remote branch, e.g `git remote add upstream https://github.com/TykTechnologies/tyk-docs.git`
-* Fetch from the remote branch `git fetch upstream`
+- Fetch from the remote branch `git fetch upstream`
-* Rebase your branch with the latest remote branch content `git rebase upstream/master`
+- Rebase your branch with the latest remote branch content `git rebase upstream/master`

 The following guide briefly explains how to work with Hugo, you would then need push to your forked repository and then create a Pull Request to Tyk's `master` branch.